Attorneys Dell & Schaefer Files Class Action Law Suit Against Prudential

 Another case appeared in the U.S. Court of Appeals that highlights the importance of exhausting all the administrative options available before taking a case to court.
 Additionally, this case demonstrates the importance of a treating physician responding to all requests from a disability insurance company.

-Appellat Court Reverses Unum's Denial Of Disability Benefits To A Registered Nurse ("RN") And Trial Court Victory
+Appellate Court Reverses Unum’s Denial Of Disability Benefits To A Registered Nurse (“RN”) And Trial Court Victory

 Many long-term disability cases revolve around the issue of what constitutes the ability or inability to work in any gainful employment for which you “are reasonably fitted by education, training or experience.”
 The following case is another example.

-Click here to continue reading Appellat Court Reverses Unum's Denial Of Disability Benefits To A Registered Nurse ("RN") And Trial Court Victory
+Continue Reading Appellate Court Reverses Unum’s Denial Of Disability Benefits To A Registered Nurse (“RN”) And Trial Court Victory

 Court Finds MetLife's Denial Of Short-Term Disability Benefits Arbitrary And Capricious

 After 18 years of work as a management assistant at Raytheon Company, Dorothy Whitehouse suffered a psychotic episode in the workplace triggered by an experience with her boss and co-workers.
-The severity of the attack prompted her to immediately schedule an emergency appointment with her therapist, a licensed social worker on August 23, 2007.

-Click here to continue reading Court Finds MetLife's Denial Of Short-Term Disability Benefits Arbitrary And Capricious
+Continue Reading Court Finds MetLife’s Denial Of Short-Term Disability Benefits Arbitrary And Capricious